-Picking up a year after the original, Courtney (Keegan Chambers) has relocated and gone into hiding after surviving the killings.
+Picking up a year after the original, Courtney (Keegan Chambers, The Final Ride) has relocated and gone into hiding after surviving the killings.
 Her dad shows up since she’s apparently so scared of being found she won’t answer their calls.
-Failing to persuade her to return home for the holidays he heads back alone.
-Seeing an axe-wielding Santa standing in the road he swerves and ends up in the ditch.
+Failing to persuade her to return home for the holidays, he heads back alone.
+Seeing an ax-wielding Santa standing in the road, he swerves and ends up in the ditch.
 And shortly after that, dead.

-I haven’t seen the first film so I can’t say if this is an improvement.
+I haven’t seen the first film, so I can’t say if this is an improvement.
 But I can’t imagine it could be a lot worse and still warrant a sequel.
-The Nights Before Christmas is a generic as it gets slasher.
+The Nights Before Christmas is as generic as it gets slasher.
 There’s an attempt to justify some of the killings this time.
-But when the film starts with somebody dousing folk with gasoline and setting them on fire it’s hard to make them appear sympathetic later.
+But when the film starts with somebody dousing folk with gasoline and setting them on fire, it’s hard to make them appear sympathetic later.